 How to apply for the Professional Master’s Program:

-Application period for our inaugural class is now open through the UW Graduate School Application Page.
-The program profile page is not up yet, but if you register and click Apply, you will be able to select the M.S.
+The application period for Fall 2021 is now open through the UW Graduate School Application Page.
+The program profile page is not up yet, but there is program-specific information available.
+If you click Apply, you will be able to select the M.S.
 Professional Program option.
 Applications submitted by February 1 are given highest consideration for Fall semester admission.